Hyperledger-TWGC/fabric-rfcs/text/0000-modular-crypto-service.md

 ## Detail proposal for sdk changes

-On fabric sdk side, we need aline with the changes, so that from client to network able to use same crypto alg/crypto cruve etc...
+On fabric sdk side, we need align with the changes, so that from client to network able to use same crypto alg/crypto cruve or tls cert...

 ### Detail Proposal for java sdk changes.

-As interface defined in https://github.com/hyperledger/fabric-sdk-java/blob/master/src/main/java/org/hyperledger/fabric/sdk/security/CryptoSuite.java

-and the factory interface defiend https://github.com/hyperledger/fabric-sdk-java/blob/master/src/main/java/org/hyperledger/fabric/sdk/security/CryptoSuiteFactory.java

-for java, we can enhance the https://github.com/hyperledger/fabric-sdk-java/blob/master/src/main/java/org/hyperledger/fabric/sdk/security/HLSDKJCryptoSuiteFactory.java

-supports a dynamic loader way, as `classforname` to support a Modular-crypto-service in jar files. which implements factory and cryptosuite interface.
+For java SDK, we need refactor `org.hyperledger.fabric.sdk.security` package.
+1. supporting dynamic class loading with a modular crypto service jar package as implementation of `org.hyperledger.fabric.sdk.security`.
+1. the implation should implate for both msp/identity load from cert file.
+1. the implation should implate for tls connection.

+#### detail changes for `org.hyperledger.fabric.sdk.security`
+step 1: As `org.hyperledger.fabric.sdk.security.certgen` also a factory pattern on design which builder class to create keypair class for tls. we are able to refactor those two class into a factory interface and a impl interface. step 2: as all classes in `org.hyperledger.fabric.sdk.security` in factory pattern, a refactor can be made to make this package following factory pattern. step 3: the factory of `org.hyperledger.fabric.sdk.security` should support dynamic class load from an external jar file if provided. or use current implementation by default.

+#### if someone is going to implate a modular crypto service for java sdk
+step 1: for msp loading, impls interface defined in https://github.com/hyperledger/fabric-sdk-java/blob/master/src/main/java/org/hyperledger/fabric/sdk/security/CryptoSuite.java step 2: for tls config, impls new interface defined in step 1 above as refactor result for package `org.hyperledger.fabric.sdk.security.certgen` step 3: for class loader, impls factory class defined as steps 3 above as refacotr result for package `org.hyperledger.fabric.sdk.security`

+#### Drawbacks & A sample solution/workaround
+For java sdk, there some low level code outside fabric java sdk scope but as dependencies, for ex `io.netty`.
+A general solution for this is treating those jar dependencies as interfaces.
+Modular crypto sevice provider should impl a changes for those jar dependencies by themselves.

 # Drawbacks
 [drawbacks]: #drawbacks